TIMELINE: Novak Djokovic’s bid to compete at Australian Open

 Jan.
 11, 2022: With his status still uncertain, Djokovic is installed as the No. 1 seed for the men’s field at the Australian Open.
 The tournament strictly follows the current rankings in determining seedings and Djokovic is ranked No. 1; he has spent more weeks atop the ATP than any other man in the history of the men’s professional tour’s computerized rankings.

 Jan.
 12, 2022: Djokovic’s most extensive public comments on the matter come via a post on social media that is put up by someone while he is practicing at the Australian Open’s main stadium.
-He acknowledges a mistake on his travel declaration for Australia, which failed to indicate that he had been in multiple countries over the prior two weeks.
-Djokovic blames his agent for checking the wrong box on the form, calling it ”a human error and certainly not deliberate.”
-He also clarifies the timing of his positive COVID-19 test from December and subsequent whereabouts.
+He says there was a mistake on his travel declaration for Australia, which failed to indicate he had been in multiple countries over the preceding two weeks.
+Djokovic blames his agent for checking the wrong box on the form, calling it “a human error and certainly not deliberate.”
+He also discusses what he says was his positive COVID-19 test in December and the L’Equipe interview.

 Jan.
 13, 2022: Djokovic is included in the Australian Open draw.
-He is slated to play fellow Serb Miomir Kecmanovic in the opening round next week.
+He is slated to play another Serbian player, Miomir Kecmanovic, in the first round.